Electrical post-fabrication tuning of aluminum Josephson junctions at room temperature: Results

 We study the effect of resistance manipulation on qubit coherence and quality factors using two devices, $S_1$ and $S_2$, each containing eight fixed-frequency transmon qubits $Q_{1..8}$.
+The chips were fabricated on the \textit{high-dose} wafer, with qubits $Q_{1..4}$ having \textit{high-dose 1} junctions, and qubits $Q_{5..8}$ having \textit{high-dose 2} junctions.
 During the first cooldown, $S_1$ was measured as-fabricated, while $S_2$ underwent resistance manipulation.
 In the second cooldown, both devices were manipulated, producing a ``single-tuned'' $S_1$ and a ``double-tuned'' $S_2$.
+The qubits' junctions were manipulated using the manipulation procedure described in section \ref{section:active_resistance_manipulation}.

 The qubit quality factors are calculated as $Q = 2 \pi f_{01} \cdot T_1$ where $f_{01}$ is the qubit frequency, and $T_1$ its energy relaxation time measured during the two cooldowns.
 The measured $f_{01}$, $T_1$ and calculated $Q$ values are reported in tables \ref{tab:device_parameter_table} and \ref{tab:decoherence_data}.
+Here, we acquire $T_1$, $T_2^*$ and $T_2^e$ using decoherence time experiments \cite{Herrmann2024_thesis}, performing interleaved $T_1-T_2^*-T_2^e$ measurements and reporting the mean values together with their uncertainties.
+We describe our fitting procedures in \cite{Krizan2025}.

-Figure \ref{fig:q_factors_of_quantum_devices}(a) shows qubit quality factors as a function of the resistance manipulation applied prior to two cooldowns, denoted \textit{C1} and \textit{C2}, respectively.
-Red symbols indicate the unmanipulated reference sample $S_1$ while green symbols show $S_1$ after a single manipulation step.
-Blue symbols correspond to the nominally identical sample $S_2$, manipulated once before \textit{C1}, and purple symbols indicate $S_2$ after a second manipulation prior to \textit{C2}.
+Figure \ref{fig:q_factors_of_quantum_devices}(a) shows qubit quality factors as a function of $\rho_{\mathrm{Active}}$ reached prior to each cooldown, denoted \textit{C1} and \textit{C2}, respectively.
+Red symbols indicate the unmanipulated reference sample $S_1$ while green symbols show $S_1$ after a single round of manipulation.
+Blue symbols correspond to the nominally identical sample $S_2$, manipulated once before \textit{C1}, and purple symbols indicate $S_2$ after a second manipulation round prior to \textit{C2}.
 We find that a single round of resistance manipulation preserves qubit performance, with $Q$ values between $1$ and $1.5$ million, comparable to our previously reported devices \cite{Osman2023}.
 Data following two manipulation rounds are inconclusive, with $Q_5$ increasing in quality factor after major additional tuning, and $Q_7$ decreasing in quality factor after minor additional tuning.